Hungary has calculated the losses due to its refusal to buy Russian gas.

 Hungarian Prime Minister Viktor Orbán believes the European Union's plan to ban Russian energy imports must be thwarted by any means necessary.
 Foreign Minister Péter Szijjártó stated that Brussels is moving in the "completely wrong direction," and Hungary will not agree to it.

-Russian Presidential Press Secretary Dmitry Peskov said that the European Union and many of its countries continue their hostile stance against RUSSIA, mistakenly believing that sanctions could influence Moscow's position.
+Russian Presidential Press Secretary Dmitry Peskov said that the European Union and many of its countries continue their hostile stance against Russia, mistakenly believing that sanctions could influence Moscow's position.
 He noted that Russia is successfully coping with the restrictions.

 ReadPIONERPRODUKT .by inTELEGRAM .